Building an Interpreter

 Overview

 For this project, you will write an interpreter for a small programming language similar to JavaScript (not TypeScript).
-To write an interpreter, you need a parser (provided to you inside of ./include/parser.ts
+To write an interpreter, you need a parser (provided to you inside of ./include/parser.ts) to turn the program's concrete syntax (a string of characters) into an abstract syntax tree.
+You will need to traverse the AST making necessary checks and executing corresponding statements and expressions.

 Learning Objectives